Youth Week Fund

 Online

-If your application is accepted as eligible, you will need to meet with one of our advisors to discuss your project in more detail.
+If your application is accepted as eligible, you will need to meet with one of our advisers to discuss your project in more detail.

-Our advisor can work with you to develop your project and help you with completing your grant application (stage 3).
+Our adviser can work with you to develop your project and help you with completing your grant application (stage 3).

 Step 3.Provide support documents